Skip to main content

 Compassion: Being helpful and responsive by treating others with respect and care.

 We are committed to public service and to making a difference in our community and organization.
-This starts with prioritizing our coworkers and customers and delivering high quality and responsive service.
+This starts with prioritizing our coworkers and customers and delivering high-quality and responsive service.
 We are accountable to our community and each other.
+We will be an organization free of discrimination, respecting and supporting our community and organization, where everyone feels welcome.
 As an organization, we will ensure exceptional customer service through a knowledgeable and trained workforce that treats coworkers and customers with courtesy, empathy, and care.

 Innovation: Utilizing bold and creative ideas to drive continuous improvement, exceed expectations and take a proactive approach to problem solving.